DivyamChadha/Unnamed-Stats-Bot/README.md

 In the bots directory you will find 2 python scripts named `remove_duplicates.py` and `reset_database.py`.

 - The bot does an excellent work in ensuring no duplicates are stored in the database.
-However if any condition arises results in the duplication of the messages, `remove_duplicates.py` can be run.
+However if any condition arises resulting in the duplication of the messages, `remove_duplicates.py` can be run.
 It runs on the assumption that no user can have 2 messages at the exact same time.
 - If you wish to remove all the current messages in the database and store them in a CSV then you can run `reset_database.py`.
-It is recommended to do so occasionally to avoid database from getting too big.
+It is recommended to do so occasionally to avoid database table from getting too big.
 However messages once removed from the db cannot be analysed through the bot.

 ### Database: